Ayyappan97899/react-data-table/README.md

 - **Type**: `() => ReactNode`
 - **Default**: `() => <></>`
 - **Description**: Function to render a custom no data component.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or enhancements.